-Slippery, unplowed sidewalks are often a topic of conversation around St. John’s each winter.
-Being a pedestrian can be extremely dangerous, especially if your sidewalks aren’t clear.
+Slippery, unplowed sidewalks are a common topic of conversation around St. John’s each winter.
+Being a pedestrian can be frustrating but it can also be extremely dangerous, especially if sidewalks aren’t clear.

 We suggest investing in simple grips for your boots, like Yaktrax.
-The right grips shouldn’t feel too clunky or too clumsy, and the extra grip is crucial.
-Nasty falls on the sidewalk could lead to broken bones and other serious injuries!
+The right grips shouldn’t feel too clunky or too clumsy and the extra grip is crucial.
+Nasty falls on the sidewalk could lead to some serious injuries!